NickyRahman/Nekhat_FinalProject/Pseudocode.md

 Ask somebody to type in either CAT or DOG

+Define function as callPET
+Variable name = petName

 IF petName = 'CAT'

   Print 'Meow'

 IF petName = 'DOG'

   Print 'Woof, woof'

 IF petName NOT = DOG AND petName NOT = CAT

     Print 'Input must be CAT or DOG'